 A Plan

-A first thought might be simply to sell off much of the public lands and apply the large sale revenues (potentially hundreds of billions of dollars) to reducing the national debt—as a business corporation might sell off its money losing divisions.
+A first thought might be simply to sell off much of the public lands and apply the large sale revenues (potentially hundreds of billions of dollars) to reducing the national debtas a business corporation might sell off its money losing divisions.
 At one time, that might have been a good idea.
 But too many years have now passed, creating implicit historic entitlements that will have to be recognized.
-Ranchers, for example, cannot simply be evicted from their historic allotments—formally established in the 1930s following the enactment of the Taylor Grazing Act—to make way for new higher bidders.
-In matters of property rights, “possession” is a first principle.
-It is not only ranchers but hunters, hikers, and many other types of recreational users who have had open access to the public lands for many decades and perceive this access as a matter of “right” that cannot simply be abrogated by federal government fiat.
+Ranchers, for example, cannot simply be evicted from their historic allotmentsformally established in the 1930s following the enactment of the Taylor Grazing Actto make way for new higher bidders.
+In matters of property rights, possession is a first principle.
+It is not only ranchers but hunters, hikers, and many other types of recreational users who have had open access to the public lands for many decades and perceive this access as a matter of right that cannot simply be abrogated by federal government fiat.
 Any plan that would result in the dispossession of ranchers, recreationists and other rural westerners of their de facto rights would be a political non-starter.

 On public lands, rather than privatization, two goals should be paramount.
-The first is to raise greater revenues from and to reduce sharply the bloated costs of the current federal management of the public lands, thus contributing to the resolution of the nation’s fiscal problems.
+The first is to raise greater revenues from and to reduce sharply the bloated costs of the current federal management of the public lands, thus contributing to the resolution of the nations fiscal problems.
 Second, this must be done in a way that effectively promotes national economic and environmental goals and also meets basic standards of fairness to historic users and other involved parties such as national taxpayers.

 Consider how these principles might be advanced on the vast areas of the rural West that historically have been used for public land livestock grazing.
 Ranchers should first be freed of government routine micromanagement of their livestock operations.
-Instead of the current ten-year “permits,” they should be issued 30-year “forage leases” for use of the grazing land forage.
-As is presently the case, ordinary recreational users such as hikers and cross country skiers would continue to have open access to the lands—subject to their not doing any harm to the grazers.
+Instead of the current ten-year permits, they should be issued 30-year forage leases for use of the grazing land forage.
+As is presently the case, ordinary recreational users such as hikers and cross country skiers would continue to have open access to the landssubject to their not doing any harm to the grazers.
 The responsibility for regulating more intrusive uses such as hunting and off-road vehicle use would be turned over to the states.
 Energy and other minerals management would also become a state responsibility, with the federal government and the states splitting equally any royalties obtained and other minerals revenues (the federal government, as still the ultimate owner, would set the required royalty).

 The longer tenure would create a greater private incentive for the ranchers to manage the grazing forage resource for long-term sustainability.
 States and private conservation groups could work with ranchers to promote non-livestock uses of rangeland forage.
 In addition, government would establish overall environmental performance standards that ranchers would have to satisfy, with evaluations, say, every five years.
 Unlike current grazing permits, the new 30-year forage leases would be saleable and transferrable to any nonranching party such as a hunting club, environmental organization, wilderness society, bird watching organization, or whatever.
 Once such an organization held a lease, it would be free to manage the forage resource for its own purposes.
 The government itself could also purchase forage leases in willing buyer/willing seller transactions, in order to advance other public aims.
-If it wanted to lease public land for a new solar energy facility, for example, the government—or the solar company—would have to buy out the relevant forage leases.
+If it wanted to lease public land for a new solar energy facility, for example, the governmentor the solar companywould have to buy out the relevant forage leases.

-The public lands have been left to function without a clear purpose or sense of direction, mirroring the nation’s general policy gridlock.
+The public lands have been left to function without a clear purpose or sense of direction, mirroring the nations general policy gridlock.

-In short, there would no longer be public “livestock grazing lands” but the lands would become private “forage control areas”—with the control over forage use now a saleable right in the market.
+In short, there would no longer be public livestock grazing lands but the lands would become private forage control areaswith the control over forage use now a saleable right in the market.
 With these changes, the time consuming, cumbersome, and costly environmental review, land-use planning and other micro-level administrative functions of the BLM and Forest Service relating to livestock grazing would no longer be necessary, saving the federal government hundreds of millions of dollars in lower administrative costs.

 The federal forests are a different case.
-Because federal timber has been sold historically to the highest bidder, there is no one identifiable private party with any real historic basis to assert a “right” to the timber in any particular area of federal forest.
-Local counties, however, by law receive 25 percent of the gross revenues from Forest Service timber sales—and 50 percent of the gross revenues from BLM timber sales on the “0&c lands” in western Oregon, the only federal lands with valuable timber managed by the BLM.
-One might thus say that the counties have had the leading ownership “rights” to federal forest lands.
+Because federal timber has been sold historically to the highest bidder, there is no one identifiable private party with any real historic basis to assert a right to the timber in any particular area of federal forest.
+Local counties, however, by law receive 25 percent of the gross revenues from Forest Service timber salesand 50 percent of the gross revenues from BLM timber sales on the 0&c lands in western Oregon, the only federal lands with valuable timber managed by the BLM.
+One might thus say that the counties have had the leading ownership rights to federal forest lands.

 In light of this, federal forests could be reorganized as follows.
-First, the lands would have to be classified into three categories: 1) forest lands of significant national environmental and recreational interest; 2) lands of significant state and local environmental and recreational interest; and 3) lands of exceptional timber value that in other respects are “ordinary” federal forests.
+First, the lands would have to be classified into three categories: 1) forest lands of significant national environmental and recreational interest; 2) lands of significant state and local environmental and recreational interest; and 3) lands of exceptional timber value that in other respects are ordinary federal forests.
 Three alternative ownership and management regimes would reflect these differences.

 The nationally significant lands would remain in the federal land system, but transferred to the National Park Service or the Fish and Wildlife Service.
 The federal forest lands of significant state and local recreational interest would be transferred to the local counties as the new owners.
-As a means of implementation, local “public timber corporations” might be formed and the counties given all or the majority of the controlling ownership rights in these corporations (including the rights to their share of dividends).
+As a means of implementation, local public timber corporations might be formed and the counties given all or the majority of the controlling ownership rights in these corporations (including the rights to their share of dividends).
 The corporations would be established in a manner to give them considerable insulation from short run interventions of state and local politics.
-For example, they might be given a formal “trust” status—with the net revenues formally dedicated to schools or other public purposes—as federal lands transferred to the states in earlier eras commonly were managed by assigned school trustees.
+For example, they might be given a formal trust statuswith the net revenues formally dedicated to schools or other public purposesas federal lands transferred to the states in earlier eras commonly were managed by assigned school trustees.

 Otherwise ordinary lands of exceptional timber value would be privatized, either by means of a direct forest land auction or an initial public offering of stock in new private forest corporations.
 As simply a rough guess, perhaps twenty percent of the federal forests lands might fall in the national lands category (1) above, 60 percent in the state and local lands category (2), and 20 percent in the privatization category (3).

-On both federal grazing and forest lands, under this plan the BLM and the Forest Service—the managers of “the public lands”—would no longer exist in their present forms.
+On both federal grazing and forest lands, under this plan the BLM and the Forest Servicethe managers of the public landswould no longer exist in their present forms.
 Their current administrative resources would be reassigned within the federal system or newly hired outside this system to fit the new public and private organizations that would emerge.
 The BLM and Forest Service together now spend about $5 billion per year on public land management.
 If the political system is willing, some significant part of this current level of federal spending could be saved.
 Both the economic and environmental final results would also likely be much improved.

 For the first century of federal land management, the nationally accepted goal was to dispose of the lands to new state and private owners.
 For the second century, the national goal was to apply scientific and administrative expertise to the management of newly created public land agencies in a manner to maximize the net economic benefits to the nation over the long run.
 As a third century begins, there is no similar national consensus.
-The public land agencies have recently adopted a new goal under the rubric of “ecosystem management,” but the true meaning and the management implications of ecosystem management remain elusive.
-The public lands thus have been left to function without a clear purpose or sense of direction—mirroring policy confusions and a state of gridlock seen more broadly over much of the federal domain in Washington and elsewhere.
+The public land agencies have recently adopted a new goal under the rubric of ecosystem management, but the true meaning and the management implications of ecosystem management remain elusive.
+The public lands thus have been left to function without a clear purpose or sense of directionmirroring policy confusions and a state of gridlock seen more broadly over much of the federal domain in Washington and elsewhere.

 Unlike some areas of federal activity such as national defense, there is nothing intrinsically national in scope in the majority of management responsibilities of the public land agencies.
 Indeed, much of what they do is more closely parallel to historically state and local government roles in the United States such as zoning, road construction and maintenance, and firefighting.
 In the current political environment, the attempt to impose one set of national values and management methods on a domain as diverse as the public land in the rural West has yielded agency dysfunction.
 The public lands today incur large federal costs while falling well short of achieving their potential economic and environmental benefits for the nation.

-The solution is to be found in first identifying those areas of the public lands which are capable of yielding a national consensus as to their management purpose—likely to be the most environmentally attractive parts of the public lands, such as wilderness areas.
+The solution is to be found in first identifying those areas of the public lands which are capable of yielding a national consensus as to their management purposelikely to be the most environmentally attractive parts of the public lands, such as wilderness areas.
 The operative goals on the remaining, less nationally significant lands should be decentralization and privatization.
 Where the circumstances of the lands allow for a workable system of private property rights (both the main benefits and the main costs can be assigned to the same private party), the lands should be privatized (or transferred to long-term private leases).
 Where the circumstances of the land involve more beneficiaries and larger transaction costs of group decision making, some new collective governing instruments will be required.
-In some cases, private collective ownerships—the rise of private community associations in recent years may offer a model—may be feasible.
+In some cases, private collective ownershipsthe rise of private community associations in recent years may offer a modelmay be feasible.
 Perhaps more often, the lands will have to remain in the public sector, but their management should be decentralized to new lower-level units of governance where broad agreement on goals is more likely and where effective management purposes and methods can thus more easily win acceptance.
 In the public sector, the newly decentralized units of land governance might be a state, a county, a municipality, or limited segments of such.
 In some cases a brand new government unit might be created specifically for public land purposes such as a form of public corporation.

 The final details will have to emerge from the normal give and take of politics.
 But let the discussions begin.